SimoneGasperini/qiskit-symb/README.md

 # Usage examples

 ### _Sympify_ a Qiskit circuit
-Let's get started on how to use `qiskit-symbolic` to get the symbolic representation of a given Qiskit circuit.
+Let's get started on how to use `qiskit-symb` to get the symbolic representation of a given Qiskit circuit.
 In particular, in this first basic example, we consider the following quantum circuit:
 ```python
 from qiskit import QuantumCircuit
 from qiskit.circuit import Parameter, ParameterVector